• Skip to main content

 Our Mission

 Crabtree Neck Land Trust (CNLT) was founded in 2005 to conserve land on and near Crabtree Neck, Hancock, Maine.
-Our goal is to maintain the historic rural character of the peninsula.
-Our mission is to preserve land that provides essential wildlife habitat and corridors, scenic view-sheds, and open spaces which are endangered by development pressures in this coastal area; to engage with the community in building strong connections with the land; and to provide public access to these conserved properties whenever possible and appropriate.
-Since its inception, CNLT has conserved more than 400 acres on Crabtree Neck and has created 7 miles of trails on its 6 public preserves, in addition to establishing a thriving Community Garden.
+Our mission is to preserve land that provides essential wildlife habitat and corridors, scenic view-sheds, and open spaces in this coastal area; to engage with the community in building strong connections with the land; and to provide public access to these conserved properties whenever possible.

 Our Goals

-- Identifying and protecting significant and scenic lands on the Crabtree Neck Peninsula and surrounding areas by acquiring title or conservation easements;
+• Identifying and conserving significant lands on the Crabtree Neck Peninsula and surrounding areas by donation, purchase, or conservation easements

-- Obtaining and managing funds to carry out the Trust’s work in a fiscally responsible manner.
+• Fundraising and managing the Trust’s work in a fiscally responsible manner

 Board of Directors